 Modern cameras can take pictures with extremely high resolutions.
 These are great to look at on your phone or high-resolution display, but they’re not that useful on your website.

-That’s why you need to set a maximum width/height of your website images.
+That’s why you need to set the maximum width/height of your website images.

-Few websites, if any, require images that are larger than “full high-definition/HD”, or 1920 x 1080 pixels.
-Full HD images can be aligned both horizontally and vertically, so it’s a good idea to set max width/height to 1920 x 1920 pixels.
+Few websites, if any, require images that are larger than “full high-definition/HD” or 1920 x 1080 pixels.
+Full HD images can be aligned both horizontally and vertically, so it’s a good idea to set the max width/height to 1920 x 1920 pixels.

 find . -iname '*.jpg' -print0 | xargs -0 -n 1 mogrify -resize '1920x1920>'